mitchelljustin/pragmatic-lightning/index.md

 To make this easy I use [Docker](https://www.docker.com/products/docker-desktop).

-1. Create a new directory `rain-report` and `cd` into it
-2. Paste the underlying code into a file called `docker-compose.yml`
+1. Paste the underlying code into a file called `docker-compose.yml`
-3. Run `docker-compose up`
+1. Run `docker-compose up`

 ```yaml
 version: "3.7"